 This command lets you change the passphrase of an encrypted disk image.
 This is a fast operation that does not require copying the whole file or use lots of temporary disk space.
-To change the passphrase and the format, use the Convert Image/Archive... command.
+To add a passphrase to an unencrypted disk image, use the Convert Image/Archive... command.